LibraryCarpentry/librarycarpentry.github.io/pages/governance.md

 ### Carpentries Policies

-As well as our Code of Conduct, we have a number of policies that govern how we operate, including our Privacy Policy, our instructor 'no-show' policy and others.
-[See them here](https://docs.carpentries.org/topic_folders/policies/index.html).
+As well as our Code of Conduct, we have a number of [policies that govern how we operate, including our Privacy Policy, our instructor 'no-show' policy and others](https://docs.carpentries.org/topic_folders/policies/index.html).